Dezső Gyarmati: Coaching and administrative career

 After his competitive years, Gyarmati began working as a water polo coach.
-He left Europe to coach the Colombian national team from 1970-1971.
+He left Europe to coach the Colombian national team from 1970 to 1971.

 Gyarmati then returned to Europe and, from 1972 to 1980, coached the Hungary men's national team.
 He led them again from 1985 to 1988.
 Under his coaching, the team gained gold medals at 1976 Summer Olympics in Montreal, a silver medal at the 1972 Summer Olympics in Munich, and the bronze medal at the 1980 Summer Olympics in Moscow, making him one of the most successful water polo coaches in Olympic history, and one of a few sportspeople who won Olympic medals in water polo as players and head coaches.
 They also won the inaugural editions of both the FINA World Championship (in 1973) and the FINA World Cup (in 1979), as well as the European Championship in 1974 and 1977.
 They were runners-up in the World Championship in 1975 and 1978.

 In the 1980s Gyamarti coached Hungarian club teams to several medals in the national league.

 Gyarmati served as a member of the board of the Hungarian Water Polo Federation.
 He also wrote several books about water polo, including a history of Hungarian water polo.